loloof64/Flutter-Simple-Chess-Board/README.md

 ### Handling promotion

 You handle promotion in the function you give to the mandatory `onPromote` parameter.
 In this function you return the `PieceType` you want to use.
+You can also be notified if the promotion has been set, by using `onPromotionCommited` function.

 As an example: